 St Giles Hospice was incorporated on 15 June 1979 and received its first in-patient on 12 April 1983.
 It is governed by a Memorandum and Articles of Association which were last subject to full review in 2002.
 The Charity's overriding objective, as defined in the Memorandum, continues to be the care of people suffering from chronic or terminal illness.
+A change to the Memorandum and Articles of Association will be proposed at the Annual General Meeting to bring them into line with current best practice and to simplify the objects.
 The Charity's aims (4.1 below) fully reflect the legal objects and purposes the Charity was set up to further.